 Mr. Girnys contributed to “Don’t Bend ‘American Pipe’” New York Law Journal, November 7, 2012 as well as co-authored “NECA-IBEW Health & Welfare Fund v.
 Goldman Sachs & Co.: The Implications on Class Standing and Why We Should Think About Amici Support Now,” The NAPPA Report, Vol. 26, Number 4, November 2012.
 Mr. Girnys also co-authored “No Antitrust Injury in Libor Rate-Setting?—What Happened to Effects,” Competition Policy International, May 30, 2013.

-Mr. Girnys received his B.A. (magna cum laude) in history and political science from The University of Scranton in 2008 where he also played Varsity Baseball.
-Mr. Girnys received his J.D. (summa cum laude) from New York Law School in 2011.
-While at New York Law School, Mr. Girnys was a John Marshall Harlan Scholar affiliated with the Center on Business Law & Policy and served as an Associate in the Center on Financial Services Law.
-Mr. Girnys also served as an Articles Editor of the New York Law School Law Review.
+At law school, Mr. Girnys served as an Articles Editor of the New York Law School Law Review.
+He was a John Marshall Harlan Scholar affiliated with the Center on Business Law & Policy and served as an Associate in the Center on Financial Services Law.

 B.A.
 The University of Scranton (2008), magna cum laude

 J.D.
 New York Law School (2011), summa cum laude